panostriantafyllidis/PasswordGenerator/README.md

 # PasswordGenerator

-A password generator made in Python.
+A password generator CLI made in Python.

 A simple console app that lets the user input a disired password legnth ,allowing the option of special characters and/or numbers and finaly recieve a random generated password.